sfigg/commercialization-public/manufacture/desktop/wim-vs-ffu-image-file-formats.md

 <tr class="even">
 <td align="left">When I apply the image, what happens?</td>
 <td align="left"><p>Adds the files and folders to the partition.</p>
-<p>If there are existing files and folders with the same names, they're replaced.
+<p>If there are existing files and folders with the same names, they&#39;re replaced.
 Otherwise, the existing files are kept.</p></td>
 <td align="left"><p>Cleans the entire drive.</p></td>
 <td align="left"><p>Cleans the entire drive.</p></td>
 </tr>